Learn

 Young Filmmakers Contest

-Aspiring filmmakers from third grade through post-graduate school can submit an application to the Young Filmmakers Contest.
+Aspiring filmmakers from third grade through post-graduate school can apply for the Young Filmmakers Contest.
 Submission is free, and the winning films will premier at the One Earth Film Festival.
-High school juniors have a list of several topics to choose from for their film, which should offer a solution to the environmental or sustainability issue discussed.
+High school juniors have a list of topics to choose from for their film, which should offer a solution to the environmental or sustainability issue discussed.

 • Award: $100 to $1,000 cash prize or scholarship and matching grant, amount determined by age/grade